 Executive Summary

-In 2008, a Florida Department of Environmental Protection (DEP) internal workgroup assessed various strategies to address a group of contaminants commonly referred to as emerging substances of concern (ESOCs).
+In 2008, a Florida Department of Environmental Protection (DEP) internal workgroup assessed various strategies to address a group of contaminants commonly referred to as emerging substances of concern (ESOC).
 These substances, which have been detected in low concentrations in surface waters throughout the U.S. and abroad, include chemicals found in pharmaceuticals and personal care products, flame retardants, pesticides and their degradates, fragrances and flavorants, detergent degradates, plasticizers, solvents, and polycyclic aromatic hydrocarbons (Kolpin et al., 2002; Pal et al., 2010).
 Several of these contaminants are known mutagenic and endocrine disruptor compounds; however, most them are unregulated (Chemical Abstracts Service, 2013).

-The DEP workgroup reconvened January 2013 to evaluate how it can respond to the growing problem now that many of the challenges posed in 2008 are being addressed by the federal government and scientific community.
-Cumulative impacts from multiple waste sources, multiple ESOCs, and other anthropogenic and natural stressors can result in ecological impacts that cannot be predicted by chemical concentrations alone (e.g., the impact of compounds on fish in the Potomac River study of Alvarez et al., 2009).
-Therefore, a combination of approaches including biological as well as chemical assays may be the best strategy for addressing ESOCs in the environment.
+The DEP workgroup reconvened January 2013 to evaluate how it can respond to the growing problem, now that many of the challenges posed in 2008 are being addressed by the federal government and scientific community.
+Cumulative impacts from several waste sources, multiple ESOC, as well as other anthropogenic and natural stressors can result in ecological impacts that cannot be predicted by chemical concentrations alone (e.g., the impact of compounds on fish in the Potomac River study of Alvarez et al., 2009).
+Therefore, a combination of approaches including biological and chemical assays may be the best strategy for addressing ESOC in the environment.
 The 2013 DEP workgroup recommends that DEP conduct a tiered study approach to determine the potential cause of biological effects on fish, such as intersex, by first employing screening assays to detect potential ecological effects, such as estrogenic activity occurring in Florida’s water.

 Site selection for this study is determined based on the frequency of sucralose detections at Surface Water Trend sites from January – December 2012.
 Studies show that sucralose is not degraded through waste treatment processes (Labare et al., 1993 and Soh et al., 2011).
 Sucralose is being used as a tracer to determine if the site has an influence of human wastewater.